es-tooling/module-replacements/docs/modules/rimraf.md

 import {rm} from 'node:fs/promises';
 import {rmSync} from 'node:fs';

-await rm(path, {recursive: true});
+// This will throw an error if the path does not exist. await rm(path, {recursive: true});
 rmSync(path, {recursive: true});

+// This will do nothing if the path does not exist. await rm(path, {recursive: true, force: true});
+rmSync(path, {recursive: true, force: true});
 ```

 If you need to support Node 12, you can [use